Characterization and enumeration of 3-regular permutation graphs: Characterization of 3 -regular permutation graphs

 \begin{corollary} Every $3$-regular permutation graph is isomorphic to $K_4$, $K_{3,3}$, or a boxcar graph. \end{corollary}

 Note that this also implies Corollary~\ref{planar}, since every boxcar graph has a planar embedding.

 \begin{corollary} Every $3$-regular permutation graph has a Hamiltonian path. \end{corollary}

 \begin{proof} Clearly $K_4$ and $K_{3,3}$ are Hamiltonian.
 Observe that every graph in $\{G_1, G_2, G_3, G_4\}$ from Table~\ref{boxcar_table} also has a Hamiltonian path.
-By merging the degree $1$ vertices to obtain a boxcar graph, we find that Hamiltonian path of each of the graphs $\{G_1, G_2, G_3, G_4\}$ connected in sequence give a Hamiltonian path for the boxcar graph. \end{proof}
+By merging the degree $1$ vertices to obtain a boxcar graph, we find that Hamiltonian paths of each of the graphs $\{G_1, G_2, G_3, G_4\}$ connected in sequence give a Hamiltonian path for the boxcar graph. \end{proof}

-\section{Enumeration of connected $3$-regular permutation graphs}
+\section{Enumeration of connected \texorpdfstring{$3$}{3}-regular permutation graphs}

-We conclude with a proof of Theorem \ref{enumeration}, which gives a recursive formula for the number of connected $3$-regular permutation graphs on $n$ vertices.
-Let $m$ be an integer.
-In the following proof, we will use {\it sequences for $m$} to mean equivalence classes of compositions of $m$ into parts of size $2$ and $3$ where a composition and its reverse are considered to be the same.
-We will refer to the parts of size $2$ or $3$ as {\it symbols}.
+Using the characterization given in Corollary~\ref{characterization} and a generating function to enumerate $3$-regular permutation graphs, we prove Theorem~\ref{enumeration}.
+In what follows, we will use {\it sequences for $m$} (where $m$ is a positive integer) to mean equivalence classes of compositions of $m$ into parts of size $2$ and $3$ where a composition and its reverse are considered to be the same.
+For example, the integer $11$ has five equivalence classes and their representatives are $\gamma _1=(2,3,3,3)$, $\gamma _2=(3,2,3,3)$, $\gamma _3=(3,2,2,2,2)$, $\gamma _4=(2,3,2,2,2)$, $\gamma _5=(2,2,3,2,2)$.
+The sequence $\gamma _1'=(3,3,3,2)$ belongs to the equivalence class of $\gamma _1$, as $\gamma _1$ and $\gamma _1'$ are reverses of each other.

-\begin{proof}[Proof of Theorem \ref{enumeration}] Clearly there cannot be a $3$-regular graph on an odd number of vertices.